What makes delicious and nutritious morning meals possible even on the busiest of days? Grab-and-go breakfast ideas!

 Feeling creative?
 Experiment with whatever flavors your child loves!
 Peanut butter chips, sprinkles, and fruits are other kid-friendly options that can make your breakfast muffins a must-have morning meal.

-You can quickly whip up a yogurt parfait before sending the kids to school, camp, or practice.
-To start, add a serving of yogurt to a bowl or a handy to-go dish.
-Non-fat Greek yogurt is a healthy option, but you can also choose regular or flavored yogurts for younger children.
+For this grab-and-go breakfast idea, add a serving of yogurt to a bowl or a handy to-go dish.
+Non-fat Greek yogurt is the healthiest, but you can choose regular or flavored yogurts for younger children.

 Then, start layering.
 Granola and berries are usually top picks, though you can also try bananas, peaches, or apples.
 If your kids aren’t granola fans, swap it out for crushed graham crackers or biscuits.